 What happens if I miss a dose (Nubain)?

-Since nalbuphine is usually given by a healthcare provider, it is not likely that you will miss a dose.
+Since nalbuphine is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose (Nubain)?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while receiving nalbuphine (Nubain)?

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how nalbuphine will affect you.

 Drinking alcohol can increase certain side effects of nalbuphine.

 What other drugs will affect nalbuphine (Nubain)?